 If Hydro is running above 50% under light to medium load and the tidal and wind plants are generating, there is no remaining capacity on the western 69kV NSPI system.
 This combination of events, requires must run water conditions for the hydro systems in conjunction with the tidal and wind facilities in the area at close to full output.
 In drier years, this combination of events will not occur.
 In years with heavy rainfall there may be occasional events of up two hours duration when the tidal plant is at full output and wind is on full.
 Keep in mind that the tidal plant requires tides (twice a day) and lunar cycle (once a month) for maximum output.
-During this occurrence of events, loss of line L-5541 can produce overloads of up to 127% of Normal Rating for L-5535.
-Loss of 9W-B53 can produce overloads of up to 114% for line L-5541.
+During this occurrence of events, loss of line L-5541 can produce overloads of up to 136% of Normal Rating for L-5535.
+Loss of 9W-B53 can produce overloads of up to 118% for line L-5541.
+Loss of 3W-B53 produces overloads of up to 118% to L-5535 and loss of 5535 would produce overloads up to 111% to L-5541.

-The infrequent combination of events described above, would curtail the full output of IR372 for one to two hour events in some years.
+The infrequent combination of events described above, would curtail the full output of IR379 for one to two hour events in some years.
 To run at full output without restriction under system normal conditions would require the uprating of the 64km line L-5535 from Sissiboo to Carleton and the 6.3km line L-5541 from 50W-Milton to 4W-Lower Great Brook.
 Without a field survey, the estimated cost to uprate these lines is approximately \$7,000,000.
 If the survey indicated a full rebuild of the line was required to get the required upratings, the cost would be considerably more.